patricknelson/svelte-retag/README.md

 ## Core features

-* **"Light" DOM:** Allows you to render your Svelte 3 components in the light DOM as usual, taking full advantage of global styles while still maintaining encapsulation of your component specific styles, utilizing web fonts and so on.
+* **Light DOM:** Allows you to render your Svelte 3 components as custom elements in the light DOM as usual (without requiring use of the shadow DOM).
+Doing so allows you to take full advantage of global styles while still maintaining encapsulation of your component specific styles, utilizing web fonts and so on.
 * **Vite HMR:** Unlike Svelte 3, these custom elements are also compatible with Vite's HMR.
 It avoids the infamous error `Uncaught DOMException: Failed to execute 'define' on 'CustomElementRegistry': the name "example-component" has already been used with this registry`
 * **Flexibility:** Allows you to define only the necessary components that need to be custom element tags.
 Use your